jeremiah-shaulov/polysql/README.md

 console.log('' + sqlTables.messages.where("id=1").select()); // prints: SELECT * FROM `messages` WHERE (`id`=1)
 ```

-`*OnlyTables` allows you to use all the supported features for that SQL dialect, event those that are not supported for other dialects.
+`*OnlyTables` allows you to use all the supported features for that SQL dialect, even those that are not supported for other dialects.

 `*Tables` (without `Only`) throw exception if you ask a feature that is not supported by all of MySQL, PostgreSQL, Sqlite and Microsoft SQL Server.
 So you can switch to different dialect later (e.g. from `mysqlTables` to `mssqlTables`).